Yahweasel/aokv/README.md

 item to `null`, as `getItem` (below) returns `null` for items that are not in the store.

+`AOKVW` also provides a `size` method, which returns the amount of data that's been written to the stream so far, in bytes, e.g., `w.size()`.
+You do not need to `await w.size()`.

 Because AOKV files are *append-only* stores, you should be mindful of how you use them.
 If you set the same key over and over again, you will take a lot of space, because the previous, discarded values are all still saved.
+The size is monotonically increasing.

 To end the stream, use `await w.end()`.
 This is technically optional, as truncated AOKV files are valid, but probably useful for whatever you're using to